ipodao/alldoc/Game/Cocos2dx/COCOS2d-X-by-Example-Beginners-Guide/COCOS2d-X-by-Example-Beginners-Guide.md

     _players->retain();
 ```

-利用`CCLabelTTF`创建标签。once again the font size will be automatically scaled in the high definition version)。
+利用`CCLabelTTF`创建标签。once again the font size will be automatically scaled in the high definition version。

 ```cpp
     _player1ScoreLabel = CCLabelTTF::create("0", "Arial", 60);